ROOTS OF NONVIOLENCE: a History of RCNV, 1976-2019

 all aspects of running the center, appreciate and rely

-on individual donors, celebrate community, serve many communities, highlight marginalized voices, learn from activists in struggles all over the globe, partner with others in Santa Cruz County, the Bay Area, the nation, and other countries, link white people with people of color, invite criticism, reflect, continually change ourselves and our organization, embrace many definitions of nonviolence, and as the bottom line, create a lively culture of nonviolence.
+on individual donors, celebrate community, serve many communities, highlight marginalized voices, learn from activists in struggles all over the globe who contribute what Dr. Paul Ortiz names “Emancipatory Internationalism,” partner with others in Santa Cruz County, the Bay Area, the nation, and other countries, center the movements and discoveries of Black, Indigenous, Latinx, Middle Eastern, African, Asian, Islander People of Color, reflect, hear criticism, continually change ourselves and our organization, embrace many definitions of nonviolence, and create a lively culture of antiracism, nonviolence and Beloved Community.

-RCNV is the primary program of the Eschaton Founda- tion, the nonprofit entity that holds the 501C3 status and owns the assets.
+The Resource Center for Nonviolence is the public dba of the Eschaton Foundation, the nonprofit entity that holds the 501C3 status and owns the assets.
 Eschaton Foundation has also served as fiscal sponsor and designated gift donor to many projects that express the mission of nonviolence.
 The history of Eschaton’s role with these projects is another story that needs to be written.
 The major project sponsored by Eschaton in recent years is “The Boys Who Said No!” film about resistance to the military draft during the Vietnam War.

 RCNV Co-founders: Scott Kennedy, Kris Kennedy, Diane Thomas, Tom Helman, Peter Klotz-Chamberlin, Liz Klotz-Chamberlin, Alice Cato, Faith Whitmore, Catherine Lowe, Snow Mountain, Joan Baez